antarctica/flask-entra-auth/README.md

 - [x] change POST to GET in routes
 - [x] doc blocks
 - [x] document config options
-- [ ] note Token class implicitly validates for safety (currently)
+- [x] note Token class implicitly validates for safety (currently)
-- [ ] warn that initialising an EntraToken will fetch OIDC metadata and the JWKS
+- [x] warn that initialising an EntraToken will fetch OIDC metadata and the JWKS
+- [x] test for current token?
 - [ ] explain custom scopes and how these can be used for authz
 - [ ] explain that other Entra features can control access to applications (user placement)
-- [ ] test for current token?
-- [ ] contact in errors (url, mailto)
-- [ ] link to https://jwt.ms as useful resource
+- [ ] link to https://jwt.ms as useful resource (introspection section)
 - [ ] link to MSAL for generating access tokens
 - [ ] review existing README

+Then:

+- [ ] contact in errors (url, mailto)
 - [ ] caching for `_get_oidc_metadata`
   - `JWKSclient` already caches the fetching of the key
 - [ ] support invalid tokens?